Type of qualification

 - Some courses are restricted against each other because their content is similar.
 This means you can only choose one of the offered courses to study and credit to your qualification.

-Part A: Compulsory courses (Choose 90 credits from)
+Schedule A: Compulsory options (Choose 30 credits from)

 Students from a broad range of creative practices will work together to explore conceptual and strategic dimensions of professional practice through engagement with experts from the creative sector.
 Students will develop an understanding of their position as creative citizens within a broader community.